Description

 Risk and Exploitability

-The CVSS base score and EPSS value are not provided, and the vulnerability is not listed in CISA’s KEV catalog.
+With a CVSS score of 7.1 and an EPSS score of less than 1%, the vulnerability is not listed in CISA KEV catalog.
 Because exploitation requires the CAP_SYS_PTRACE capability (or root privileges), the attack vector is local and limited to users who already possess elevated privileges.
 An attacker with such a capability can use ptrace to retrieve kernel thread information, resulting in information disclosure.
 The exploitation effort beyond having the capability is minimal, but the requirement for elevated privileges protects the vulnerability from general exploitation by normal users.
-The lack of a quantifiable score makes the risk assessment qualitative: systems that grant CAP_SYS_PTRACE widely or use low ptrace scope settings face a higher practical threat.
+The quantified CVSS score of 7.1 informs the risk assessment, and systems that grant CAP_SYS_PTRACE widely or use low ptrace scope settings face a higher practical threat.

 Remediation